austinjhunt/bizbuysell-automation/README.md

 ```

 **multi_user mode** is essentially just a wrapper around the single user mode in the form of a loop.
-In this case, though, there are no creds passed in the payload; there is just a `multi_user_csv` whose value links to a CSV formatted as `username,password,csv_link`.
+In this case, though, there are no creds passed in the payload; there is just a `multi_user_csv` whose value links to a CSV formatted as `username,password,csv_path`.
 Each record in that "multi user CSV" file should have a username and password to log in to BizBuySell with, and a Google Drive link to a batch upload CSV corresponding to that user.
 The following is what ultimately gets executed after `multi_user_csv` gets downloaded to `csv_file_path`:

 ```